Sutton United 2–1 Coventry City (1989): Post-match

 The Sutton United manager Williams suggested that "the enormity of this result will reverberate throughout the whole of soccer".
 He also said that he was pleased with the manner of the victory: "I am delighted that we won by playing good football".
 The Sutton captain Rains was proud of how his side played: "We kept playing to the end ...
 To be frank, I expected a little bit more from Coventry."
 He also reflected on the differences in preparations both sides had made before the match, noting "while Coventry's players were away from their families for most of the week, we've been doing our jobs and leading normal lives".
 The Coventry manager John Sillett said "it's been a very hard day for my players.
 Sunday is going to be worse when they read the papers and realise they have made history, the wrong way round".
 He was, however, gracious in defeat, noting that "Sutton played good football and on the day we were second best".

 Sutton's achievement attracted considerable attention in the British media.
 Paul Newman, writing in The Times, described it as "the most remarkable FA Cup result for 14 years" and "one of the greatest FA Cup giant-killing acts of all time".
 Lacey of The Guardian concurred and suggested that Sutton had "pulled off a victory fit to rank with the biggest giantkilling acts in the competition's history."
 Ronald Atkin, writing in The Observer, described the result as "distilled essence of Cup magic".
 Goalscorers Rains and Hanlan were guests on Terry Wogan's chat show the following Monday, Hanlan taking an afternoon off from his job as a self-employed bricklayer to appear on the show.
 He later revealed that much of his time in the subsequent weeks, up until Sutton's fourth-round game, was spent with media commitments.

 Sutton United were drawn against Norwich City at Carrow Road in the fourth round, with the match to be played over the weekend of 28 January 1989.
-Norwich were considered by bookmakers to be among the favourites of the remaining teams in the competition to win the cup and were in second position in the First Division at the time, two points behind league leaders Arsenal.
+Norwich were considered by bookmakers to be among the favourites of the remaining teams in the competition to win the cup and were second in the First Division at the time, two points behind league leaders Arsenal.
 Williams had aspired to see his club drawn against a team above Coventry City in the league and suggested that "the fantasy continues" upon learning of Sutton's opposition.
 Sutton United were one of two non-League clubs to make it to the fourth round, with Kettering Town being the other after they defeated Halifax Town in a replay.